 |

-a medical doctor and has been member of parliament since 1995 and is Deputy Premier Minister (Social Affairs).
+a medical doctor and has been member of parliament since 1995 and was Deputy Premier Minister (Social Affairs).

 |